-Sampling site information for each task is given below.
+Sampling site information is provided below for each task/indicator.
 For more detailed information (i.e. maps and GPS coordinates) please refer to Appendix I.

 Main channel

 Larval fish and food resources for larval fish: For these two tasks, three sites were sampled: